chinese-bbb/web-backend/README.md

 ### Unit Test

-1. To run Unit test, firstly launch local host web server:
-`python application.py`

-2. open a new terminal interface, and simply run:
+Open a new terminal interface, and simply run:
 `python -m unittest`

-Today, we only support verify localhost unit test.
+Currently, we only support to verify localhost unit test.
 Will support production test in the later stage.